PokemonAutomation/SwSh-Arduino/Documentation/NativePrograms/ShinyHuntUnattended-Regi.md

 When correctly utilized, this program will stop on a shiny thus allowing you to let it run unattended.
 Note that the Shiny Charm does not work on the Regis, thus the average running time to a shiny is about 50 hours.

-*Warning, this program may require calibration.
+***Warning, this program may require calibration.
 The default settings are not guaranteed to work on your Switch.
-Read the instructions here carefully and be patient.*
+Read the instructions here carefully and be patient.
+Hardly anybody gets it right the first time.***

 When correctly calibrated:
 - If the encounter is not shiny, the program will run from the battle and move on to the next encounter.